bacnet-stack/bacnet-stack/trunk/bacnet-stack/demo/mstpcap/readme.txt

 0       0       525     0       32      0       0       0       0
 1       127     525     0       16      79      0       0       0

-MS/TP capture tool also includes statistics which are listed for any MAC addresses found passing a token, or any MAC address replying to a DER message.
+The BACnet MS/TP capture tool also includes statistics which are listed for any MAC addresses found passing a token, or any MAC address replying to a DER message.
 The statistics are emitted when Control-C is pressed, or when 65535 packets are captured and the new file is created.